Planning your stay

 Enjoy a home visit to a student’s family

-A home visit gives first-hand insight into our students’ home lives and where they come from Guests have the option to purchase a Home Pack (US$48) as a gift for the family.
+A home visit gives first-hand insight into our students’ home lives.
+Guests have the option to purchase a Home Pack (US$48) as a gift for the family.
 The pack includes a solar light and necessities such as mosquito nets, rice, sugar, cooking oil, toothpaste, and soap.

 Browse St Jude’s Art Gallery